canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

   - Modular technology can be reused, in part or in whole to innovate new solutions and uses for it.
 It also allows you to add new capabilities and capacities to your technology in response to changing operational environments.
 - Choose solutions or parts thereof that are re-usable in another service context. **(2.
 Reuse, improve and share technological solutions where appropriate (Do - Digital Design Playbook (ISED)))**
   - Use technology solutions that other business lines can reuse or adapt to their needs.
 This is both economical and practical as it permits future interoperability, and reduces the overall cost of follow-on digital transformation initiatives.
-- Consider open source where feasible. **(2.
-Reuse, improve and share technological solutions where appropriate (Do - Digital Design Playbook (ISED)))**
-  - Open source refers to practices that allow other software developers to have access via a free license to another product’s programming code, thereby allowing others to make subsequent improvements or develop new products that work with the product (e.g., being able to incorporate Twitter into another service or product).
-  - Open-source code is typically a collaborative effort where programmers improve upon the source code and share the changes within the community so that other members can help improve it further.
 - Consider open data to the extent possible. **(2.
 Reuse, improve and share technological solutions where appropriate (Do - Digital Design Playbook (ISED)))**
   - Open data is structured data that is machine-readable, is freely shared and can be used and/or built on without restrictions.
 It relies on three things: a permissive licensing model that encourages reuse, data discoverability and data accessibility.
 It also requires anonymization of data when involving potentially private information.
   - Open data increases transparency.